lullaby6/auth-data-pack/README.md

 ### Bypass

-To give a authentication bypass to a player use te command:
+To give a authentication bypass to a player use the command:

 ```mcfunction
 /tag <player> add auth.bypass